 What we will say though is that if you are comfortable with your putting stroke and are having success with it, you should not be overly concerned with your putter's length.
 Putting is the most personal aspect of your golf game and, if something is working, then there is no reason to change it.

 If you are looking to go get fitted, though, factoring in posture and wrist-to-floor measurements, most golfers usually end up with a putter between 32in and 35in.

 To have the best chance of establishing the correct putter length for your personal set-up, you should go through a putter fitting with a professional, otherwise there are lots of potential pitfalls...

 A putter that is too long will cause you to subconsciously stand further from the ball, moving your eyes inside, instead of over, the ball.
-From here your arc is flatter and the toe of your putter could be off the ground, pushing your aim left of target.
+From here your stroke is flatter and the toe of your putter could be off the ground, pushing your aim left of target.

 A putter that is too long might see you try to accommodate the extra length by bringing your elbows in too close to your body, rather than letting your arms hang naturally under your shoulders.
 This would fight against the natural pendulum motion we all want to see.

 A putter length that is too short will cause you to stand closer, with your eyes past the target line.
 Consequently, your putter path and shaft will be more upright.
 The heel of your putter could also lift off the ground causing it to aim right.